 Wait until the end of May to sow carrots and harvest before the end of August to help reduce the effects of carrot fly.
 This timing means it misses the first generation of eggs laid.

-There are no pesticides available for use by the home gardener but there are some biological controls available by mail order for watering into the soil to help control the larvae.
+There are some biological controls available by mail order for watering into the soil to help control the larvae.

 With this guide, you’re one step closer to having delicious carrots that are free from pests with this handy pest guide to carrot root fly.
 If you need specialist advice, get in touch with your local garden centre.